NuGet/docs.microsoft.com-nuget/docs/consume-packages/Package-References-in-Project-Files.md

 ---
-title: NuGet PackageReference format (package references in project files)
+title: NuGet PackageReference in project files
 description: Details on NuGet PackageReference in project files as supported by NuGet 4.0+ and VS2017 and .NET Core 2.0
 author: nkolev92
 ms.author: nikolev